Best small cars to buy in Canada

 Running costs

-You don’t just need to consider the upfront price when buying a car — you also need to think out how much it costs to own.
+Don’t just consider the upfront price when buying a car—you also need to think out how much it costs to own.
 Fuel economy, licensing and registration costs, maintenance and servicing can make some vehicles much cheaper to run than others.
-Use the Canadian Automobile Association’s Driving Costs Calculator to get a better idea of how much specific models cost to own.
+Use the Canadian Automobile Association’s Driving Costs Calculator to get an idea of how much specific models cost to own.

 Resale value

-New cars lose 20% to 30% of their value in the first year.
-But while depreciation is unavoidable, it’s worth noting that some makes and models hold their value better than others.
-Choosing a car with a high resale value will mean you’re in a stronger financial position when it comes time to buy your next vehicle, so use online tools from providers like CARFAX, AutoTrader and Kelley Blue Book to check average resale values.
+New car values go down 20% to 30% in the first year.
+While depreciation is unavoidable, it’s worth noting that some makes and models hold value better than others.
+Choosing a car with a high resale value means you’ll be in a stronger financial position when it comes time to buy your next vehicle.
+Use online tools from providers like CARFAX, AutoTrader and Kelley Blue Book to check average resale values.

 4 tips for buying a small car